Applying

 My bachelors degree gets completed this spring/summer but my university won't be issuing a diploma until end of July or August.
 What documents can I send so that I can register for fall semester courses?

 We must have proof of degree conferral before lifting your registration hold.
 We recognize that Indian institutions often do not create their degree conferrals until many months after the date of graduation.
-We will accept a provisional certificate sent by the institution if this is the case.
+We may accept a provisional certificate sent by the institution if this is the case.
 Contact graduate.admissions@rochester.edu if you have questions.